Sturmabteilung: After the purge

 After the Night of the Long Knives, the SA continued to operate, under the leadership of Stabschef Viktor Lutze, but the group was significantly downsized.
 Within a year's time, the SA membership was reduced by more than 40%.
 However, the Nazis increased attacks against Jews in the early 1930s and used the SA to carry these out.

 In November 1938, after the assassination of German diplomat Ernst vom Rath by Herschel Grynszpan (a Polish Jew), the SA was used for "demonstrations" against the act.
 In violent riots, members of the SA shattered the glass storefronts of about 7,500 Jewish stores and businesses.
 The events were referred to as Kristallnacht ('Night of Broken Glass', more literally 'Crystal Night').
 Jewish homes were ransacked throughout Germany.
 This pogrom damaged, and in many cases destroyed, about 200 synagogues (constituting nearly all Germany had), many Jewish cemeteries, more than 7,000 Jewish shops, and 29 department stores.
 Some Jews were beaten to death and more than 30,000 Jewish men were arrested and taken to concentration camps.

-Thereafter, the SA became overshadowed by the SS; by 1939 it had little remaining significance in the Nazi Party.
+Thereafter, the SA became overshadowed by the SS; by 1939 it had little remaining significance in the Nazi Party, though it was never formally disbanded and continued to exist until the war ended.
 In January 1939, the role of the SA was officially established as a training school for the armed forces, with the establishment of the SA Wehrmannschaften (SA Military Units).
 With the start of World War II in September 1939, the SA lost most of its remaining members to military service in the Wehrmacht (armed forces).